OpenMPT is a popular tracker software for Windows.

 libopenmpt is a cross-platform C++ and C module playback library.
 It is based on the player code of the Open ModPlug Tracker project.
 It offers high-quality module playback on a variety of platforms.

-It's been one and a half years since the initial release of OpenMPT 1.29, and in the meantime we have provided many updates to make it more stable and add a few new features and improve details.
+It's been more than a year since the initial release of OpenMPT 1.30, and in the meantime we have provided many updates to make it more stable and add a few new features and improve details.

-Now we are finally ready to present the first release of OpenMPT 1.30.
-It took us way longer than expected, but the great number of improvements and new features was hopefully worth the wait.
+Now we are finally ready to present the first release of OpenMPT 1.31.
+Again it took us longer than expected, and the number of huge new features is a bit lower than in previous major releases,

 Here is a short summary of the most notable new features: